Where should I park?

 Do I register my child for the fun run?

-No. Just join us at the start line at 8:30 and choose the 1k or 100-yard dash.
+No. Just join us at the start line at 8:30.
 Parents, feel free to run with your kids.
 All finishers will receive a sticker!

 Will there be aid stations for the 7k and 12k?